 The heated cone, situated after the screw feeder, shall funnel the flocculant into the venturi and pneumatic air stream, but with the amount of air entering the pneumatic system there is a possibility for condensation to occur on the heated cone internal surface.
 Thus BHT supply a proprietary heated cone that is thermostatically controlled to ensure constant temperature on the cone surface when the pneumatic blower is and is not working.

 Selection of the pneumatic blower is essential to ensure that the flocculant is delivered to the wetting head and does not block the pneumatic piping due to insufficient conveying air.
 There are two styles of lean phase pneumatic blowing used on the flocculant plants; a ring blower and rootes blower.
 Each is selected based on the throughput of flocculant being delivered and the amount of back pressure caused by the piping route.
-The ring blower is an economical blower but is limited by amount of pressure available while the rootes blower are expensive but can maintain continuous high pressures and flows.
+For small systems, a ring blower is an economical option, but with larger systems a rootes type blower is installed to maintain continuous high pressures and flows.

-Selection of the wetting head and corresponding instruments are crucial to the correct operation of the flocculant plant to ensure adequate wetting of the flocculant and that the timing of the batch sequence is achieved and results in sufficient quantity of flocculant solution.
-Dependent on water flow requirements, a "rapid fill" line may be added to the wetting head assembly which allows higher water throughput to reduce the fill time of the mix tank and therefore increase productivity of the flocculant plant.
+Selection of the wetting head and corresponding instruments are crucial to the correct operation of the flocculant plant to ensure adequate wetting of the flocculant at the desired mix tank fill rate.
+Depending on water flow requirements, a "rapid fill" line may be added to the wetting head assembly which allows higher tank fill rates in larger systems.
+Alternatively a dual wetting head arrangement can be installed.

 The wetting head comprises of a ring of sprays located around the pneumatic discharge nozzle of the dry flocculant.
 These sprays provide water droplets of sufficient size and amount to wet the dry flocculant particles before entering the mixing tank.
-The distribution pot, that all of the sprays are screwed into, evenly feeds each spray and has a pressure gauge point to ensure the sprays are working at optimum pressure.
+The distribution pot which houses the sprays, evenly feeds each spray and has a tapping point for a pressure gauge to ensure the sprays are working at design pressure.

 Pressure and flow instruments are usually required on the water feed line to ensure that sufficient water is supplied to the wetting head for correct pre-wetting of the powder.
-If the pressures or flows are detected to be too low, the flocculant plant will pause in its operation and alert the operators on the issues arisen.
+If the pressure or flow are detected to be too low, the flocculant plant will pause in its operation and alert the operators with an alarm.